floooh/oryol/code/Modules/Core/README.md

 > NOTE: there's currently no control over the order of how RunLoop callbacks are executed,
 > and it is not defined whether the callback is called before or after the App's
 > per-frame callback.
 These details will very likely change in the future.

+### Things you should NOT use

+There are a couple of C++ features which are black-listed on Oryol for various reasons:

+- *C++ exceptions*: These are disabled by default, but can be enabled with a cmake option.
+Don't use them as they decrease performance on emscripten.
+- *std containers (std::vector, std::map, ...)*: Oryol comes with its own set of containers classes which offer more fine-control over their behaviour and use asserts instead of exceptions.
+- *C++ style input/output (e.g. std::cout << "hello")*: This causes a lot of code to be pulled into the executable, which is especially bad in emscripten where client-size matters.